 Meet the team

 Neil has been involved in public sector policy and delivery for over 20 years.
 Whilst having experience in developing partnerships and innovative policy responses to global, regional and local economic, social and environmental challenges, his particular skills are in local economic and social research, analysis and development; policy practice, research methodologies; facilitation and strategy building.
 He regularly conducts work across UK and in locations around the world.
 A leading commentator on economic development and public policy, Neil has featured in Local Government Chronicle’s annual top 50 most influential people in local government.
-He is chair of the Greater Manchester Poverty Action Group and also chairs BHA, a health and social care charity.
+He is chair of the Greater Manchester Poverty Action Group.
+He is also an Honorary Fellow at the University Of Manchester.
 Neil became chief executive of CLES in 2003.